-An acting student has a hearing impairment.
-She uses both speech and British Sign Language.
-She has never sung before and is nervous about this aspect of the training.
-This is discussed by the Head of Course and the Principal before the module starts and it is decided that singing is not a 'core element' of acting training and the student could still pass the course without studying this component.
-However she is very reluctant to miss out on singing training and after some discussion, the following reasonable adjustments are agreed: lessons are arranged in an echo free room, she has extra time with a support worker who plays the piano and the singing tutor selected has experience of working with people with hearing impairments.
-This proves to be very successful and she performs her song at the end of term with other students.
-She passes the course and her teachers note that it has a positive, long term impact on her voice, posture and confidence.
+Rosie was an acting student with a hearing impairment.
+She used both speech and British Sign Language.
+She had never sung before and was nervous about this aspect of the training.
+This was discussed by the Head of Course and the Principal before the module started and it was decided that singing was not a 'core element' of acting training and Rosie could still pass the course without studying this component.
+However Rosie was very reluctant to miss out on singing training and after some discussion, the following reasonable adjustments were agreed: lessons were arranged in an echo free room, she had extra time with a support worker who played the piano and the singing tutor selected had experience of working with people with hearing impairments.
+This proved to be very successful and she performed her song at the end of term with other students.
+Rosie passed the course and her teachers noted that it had a positive, long term impact on her voice, posture and confidence.